Who is naturesource communications?

 Monitoring Committee, University of Massachusetts Watershed Web Project

 Committee, and the Project WET Advisory Council.
-Michele was appointed

 of Conservation Commissions and is a charter representative to the Central

-NH Regional Planning Commission's Regional Resource Conservation Committee.
+New Hasmpshire Regional Planning Commission's Regional Resource Conservation Committee.

 also served as chair of the Watershed Advisory Group for the Executive